Answers to some Frequently Asked Questions

-We recommend most people start with a Level I workshop.
-If you already have a degree in creative writing or have taken numerous technique-focused workshops, contact us and we’ll help you find the level that’s right for you.
+We recommend most people start with a Level I course.
+If you already have a degree in creative writing or have taken numerous technique-focused courses, contact us and we’ll help you find the level that’s right for you.

 Is their a minimum age requirement?
 Do you offer workshops for kids and young adults?

-Our core workshops and most of our special offerings are for adults (18+).
+Our core courses and most of our special offerings are for adults (18+).
 We do however offer private coaching for younger writers.

 How much will I write each week?

 Each week in Level I you'll bring in a maximum of two double-spaced A4 pages—that’s somewhere around 650 words of prose, generally less for poetry.
 If you want to write more, that’s fantastic, but we'll only be able to critique two pages in class.

 How much time will I need to spend?

 We recommend you allocate at least 2 hours per week to work on your writing.
 Some students spend less and some spend more.
 Of course, the more time you can spend, the more you will get out of the workshop.

 At the end of the first 8-weeks you'll have a good grasp of how to construct a compelling narrator, what kind of narrator is going to work best for your material, and how to use tone and mood to pull readers in and keep them engaged.
 See our course descriptions for more detailed info.

 Do I have to write poetry and fiction?
 What if I only want to concentrate on one or the other?
 Or what if I'm interested in memoir or creative nonfction?